ansegura7/WebScraping_Covid19/README.md

 ## Motivation
 Create a web scraper bot to obtain data on confirmed cases and deaths of Covid-19, in order to analyze them.

+## Process
+1. Web scraping with Selenium to obtain the historical data.
+It only runs 1 time.
+2. Web scraping with BeautifulSoup to obtain daily data.
+Runs every day each hour.
+3. Export the historical daily data in a CSV file, to feed the dashboard in PowerBI.

 ## Data
 The data obtained through web scraping are: